Preparing Your Quilt for Longarm Quilting

 - Non-pieced backing is ideal; however, this is not always possible.

 - Cut off any selvage edges before stitching the seam.
-Use at least a ½-inch seam allowance on the inside seam
+Use at least a ½-inch seam allowance on the inside seam and press open.

 - You can leave the selvage edges on the outside edges.

 - If backing is not large enough – please check out our selection of wide backing, or you will need to add a leader to each side.
 (Call if you need assistance.)